 The Grimwade Brothers Pottery

 His company grew quickly receiving patents for a number of innovative products including the Paragon coffee pot with a removable strainer, a Safety Milk Bowl and a Quick-Cooker Bowl.
-Earthenware for the kitchen, toiletry, hospital, nursery and table was produced by the company.
-The chintz ware for which the company is well know may have been produced as early as 1913 in more traditional patterns such as Jacobean ware, Hampton chintz and Spode Chintz.
+Earthenware for the kitchen, toiletry, hospital, nursery, and table was produced by the company.
+The chintz ware for which the company is well known may have been produced as early as 1913 in more traditional patterns such as Jacobean ware, Hampton chintz, and Spode Chintz.
 These patterns were large and widely spaced.

 Royal Winton chintz continues to be a favorite with collectors.
 Listed below are some excellent resources available for those who wish to explore the rich history of Royal Winton.

 The above brief summary was gleaned from Collecting Royal Winton Chintz by Muriel M. Miller, Francis Joseph Publications 1996 which is available on Amazon below.